 I’m quite nerdy about getting everything in place – it’s not fair on the bakers if it’s not organised.
-I did wake up at 2am last year and think: ‘I’ve forgotten pomegranate molasses!’
+I did wake up at 2am one year and think: ‘I’ve forgotten pomegranate molasses!’
 Thankfully my assistant had some in her cupboard.
 And in the first season one contestant pulled the door off his oven – I have no idea how he did that!
 Luckily there was a spare that day.

 Does everyone try all the bakes?

 It all gets eaten, but in a controlled way.
 It’s important for the bakers to eat what they’ve slaved over, so after each challenge I make up a ‘baker’s basket’ to go to their lunchroom.
 Then any leftovers go to the crew lunch.
 Everyone gets quite excited so you have to say: ‘Step back, we need to do this in an orderly fashion.’

 Lovely Iva does all the washing-up.
 The runners help, and we have a good system with two sinks.
 A dishwasher would be too noisy, and probably take longer.
 Also, if you’ve got caramel, you’ve got to use plenty of elbow grease.
 I just give Iva regular hugs!